lauramossity/ffmpeg-helpers/README.md

 Example: `-fastseek -timestamps 1:01.123,2` for a segment starting at 1 minute, 1 second, 123ms that lasts 2 seconds.

 **`-fastseek`** [optional]
-Do a faster but slightly less accurate seek when getting the segment.
+Do a faster seek when getting the segment, using the keyframe method.
+May be inaccurate on stream copy.
 Does the "third command" detailed at https://trac.ffmpeg.org/wiki/Seeking#Notes instead of the second command.

 **`-vfilterscript`** [optional]
 Path to a file that contains video filters (the `*.filter` files in this repository).
 This becomes the argument to the ffmpeg `-filter_script:v` argument.
 The contents of the file should be able to work if passed to the `-vf` ffmpeg argument.